CYarros10/gcp-hive-external-table-file-optimizer/README.md

 ## use-case

 This repository sets up a real-world example of comparing query performance between different file sizes on Google Cloud Storage.
-It provides code that can perform **file compaction** using [Google Bigquery](https://cloud.google.com/bigquery) and the [bq cli](https://cloud.google.com/bigquery/docs/bq-command-line-tool), and in doing so, optimizes your query performance when using Cloud Dataproc + External Tables in Hive + data on Google Cloud Storage.
+It provides code to perform a one-time **file compaction** using [Google Bigquery](https://cloud.google.com/bigquery) and the [bq cli](https://cloud.google.com/bigquery/docs/bq-command-line-tool), and in doing so, optimizes your query performance when using Cloud Dataproc + External Tables in Hive + data on Google Cloud Storage.

 The setup script will create external tables with source data in the form of: